Agrover112/fliscopt/README.md

 - Genetic Algorithm
 - Genetic Algorithm in Reverse Mode
 - Genetic  Algorithm with Reversals
+- Genetic Algorithm with Random Search as a Reversal/Reverse Process
 - Iterated Chaining

 # Getting Started